bermejo4/Secure_IoT_Medical_Infrastructure/Documentation/Paper.md

 ## 4.5.
 Docker.

 Docker offers standardization, being portable anywhere; lightweight, it only installs and uses resources that it will need; and security, isolating the programs and services running from the host machine.
-First, a dockerfile is used to configure specific dependencies that the containers need, like libraries, but based in an image.
+First, a dockerfile is used to configure specific dependencies that containers employed need, like libraries, but based on an image.
 Then a docker-compose is used to run the containers.
-There are 3 containers running with different ports opened depending on the service:
+Three containers are running with different ports opened depending on the service offered:
 - Python: 9998
 - EMQX: 18083 and 1883
 - NodeRed: 1880